trottdeaje/fullstack-full-time/class-contents/mod-1-mastering-the-browser/02-javascript-jquery/deliverables/hmwk-2-time-from-now-calculator.md

 In this homework, you will also use [Moment.js library](https://momentjs.com/) to help you manipulate time data

 ## Page overview
 NOTE: This overview outlines the minimum requirements.
-When you have met the requirements and still have time, you are encouraged to go above and beyond with your creativity and make this portfolio as unique to you as you can.
+When you have met the requirements and still have time, you are encouraged to go above and beyond with your creativity and make this calculator as unique to you as you can.
 For example, you can use different background colors of your liking by using [RapidTables](https://www.rapidtables.com/web/color/html-color-codes.html) or Chrome extensions like [ColorZilla](https://chrome.google.com/webstore/detail/colorzilla/bhlhnicpbhignbdhedgjhgdocnmhomnp?hl=en) to pick any color off your favorite websites.
 Likewise, feel free to get creative with your fonts by using any font of your liking from places like [Google Fonts](https://fonts.google.com/)

 As shown in the gif below, your "time from  now" calculator page will:
 * Always show the user's current local time.